-Amenities include 40 surface parking spaces and laundry facilities.
-The property is located minutes from Queen's University, St. Lawrence College, St. Lawrence River, a hospital, shopping, restaurants, fire and police stations.
+The Lucerne is a three-and-a-half-storey building with commercial space on the ground floor.
+It features 34 units, 40 surface-level parking spaces, an elevator, and laundry facilities.
+The property is located minutes from Queen's University, St. Lawrence College, the St. Lawrence River, a hospital, fire station, police station, shopping, and restaurants.
 There is also easy access to public transportation and Highway 401.

-Kingston, Ontario 760/780 Division Street & 2 Kirkpatrick Street
+Kingston, Ontario 760/780 Division Street & 2 Kirkpatrick Street Acquired: March 2018 Purchase Price: \$12,150,000